-Variables identifying private insurance in general (PRIJAyy-PRIDEyy) and specific private insurance sources such as employer/union group insurance (PEGJAyy - PEGDEyy); non-group (PNGJAyy - PNGDEyy); other group (POGJAyy - POGDEyy); and private insurance through a federally facilitated, or a state-based or state partnership exchange/marketplace (PRXJAyy-PRXDEyy) were constructed.
+Variables identifying private insurance in general (PRIJAyy-PRIDEyy) and specific private insurance sources such as employer/union group insurance (PEGJAyy-PEGDEyy); non-group (PNGJAyy-PNGDEyy); other group (POGJAyy-POGDEyy); and private insurance through a federally facilitated, state-based, or state partnership exchange/marketplace (PRXJAyy-PRXDEyy) were constructed.
 Private insurance sources identify coverage in effect at any time during each month of 2022.
 Separate variables beginning with the letter "H" identify policyholders (e.g., HPEJAyy-HPEDEyy).
-Both types of variables indicate the coverage or policyholder status for a particular source of insurance but do not identify persons who may be covered by more than one policy from the same type of insurance but under a different status (for example, someone who is a policyholder for one employer/union group plan and also a dependent on another employer/union group plan held by his/her spouse).
-In some cases, the policyholder was unable to characterize the source of insurance (PDKJAyy-PDKDEyy).
+Both types of variables indicate the coverage or policyholder status for a particular source of insurance but do not identify persons who may be covered by more than one policy from the same type of insurance.
+For example, as someone who is a policyholder for one employer/union group plan and also a dependent on another employer/union group plan held by their spouse.
+In some cases, the policyholder was unable to characterize the source of insurance (PDKJAyy PDKDEyy).